cloudflare/cloudflare-docs/content/radar/investigate/bgp-anomalies.md

 ## Next steps

-Refer to our [API documentation][api-portal] for more information on these topics.
+Refer to our API documentation for [BGP route leaks][route-leak-api-doc] and [BGP hijacks][hijack-api-doc] for more information on these topics.

+[route-leak-api-doc]: /api/operations/radar-get-bgp-route-leak-events
-[api-portal]: /api/operations/radar-get-bgp-hijacks-events
+[hijack-api-doc]: /api/operations/radar-get-bgp-hijacks-events